 - It doesn’t differentiate between the qualities of the carbs mentioned

-- Eating this many carbs (unless mostly simply vegetables) plays havoc with blood sugar.
-It causes both weight gain and the potential for the development of lifestyle diseases
+- Eating this many carbs plays havoc with blood sugar, causing weight gain and the potential for development of lifestyle diseases

 - The food pyramid (and any other formula diet) does not take into account individual fuel needs

 When people consume carbs, most tend not to be too concerned about the quality of this macronutrient.
-In fact, grains like pastas and commercial breads are staples in the daily diet.
+In fact, grains like pastas and commercial breads are staples in most daily diets.
 Processed carbohydrates require huge amounts of energy to digest in the body because they are, by nature, devoid of good quality nutrients and enzymes.
 This results in a depletion of your own important reserves of both.
 On the other hand vegetables are a far healthier, nutrient-rich choice.
-Whole-grains and high quantities of fruit, although a better choice than processed grains, can still cause problems (see below).
+Whole-grains and high quantities of fruit, although a better choice than processed grains, can still cause health problems.

 Your specific fuel needs